 It helps to keep your beard healthy and looking its best.
 But when done incorrectly, it can do more harm than good.

 Let’s discuss shower brushing in a little more detail.

 Why you should never brush your beard in the shower

 The term ‘brushing’ is sometimes used interchangeably with other words such as ‘combing.’
 These are very different tools and have very different uses.
-When we refer to brushing, we mean brushing with a boar bristle beard brush .
+When we refer to brushing, we mean brushing with a boar bristle beard brush (Amazon Link).

-Like I said earlier, it causes breakage, split-ends, and unnecessary hair loss.
+Like I said earlier, it can cause breakage and split-ends.

 Increases risk of overbrushing

 Making a habit of brushing your beard in the shower also increases the risk of overbrushing.

 If you reach for a brush every time your beard is wet, chances are you’re going to do it too much.
 Brushing too often can cause just as much damage as brushing wet.